 Need for Proper Planning with 7/1/25 Deadline.

 To maximize this program, borrowers must plan for the Double Consolidation and its steps.
-We outline these steps in our article “Parent PLUS Double Consolidation Loophole: A Comprehensive Guide.
+We outline these steps in our article “Parent PLUS Double Consolidation Loophole: A Comprehensive Guide.”

 Advantages of Double Consolidation

 Here is an example of the Double Consolidation outcome.
 It assumes the borrower can complete the series of steps correctly.
 This example assumes the borrower has $125,000 of Parent PLUS debt and an adjusted gross income of $80,000.
-If the borrower is married, they must file married and separate to get the lower payment.
+If the borrower is married, they must file married and separate to maximize the lower payment.

 Completing the double consolidation and filing married and separately resulted in savings of $604 per month or $7,248 per year.
+With the right tax planning, this strategy could deliver $1,557 monthly savings or $18,684 annually

 If you have the proper employment, Parent PLUS loans can be forgiven using the Public Service Loan Forgiveness (PSLF) rules.